 Chronic renal failure responds dramatically to the practice of meditation, and for this reason it is recommended to become part of your daily or weekly routine.

 Today studies now prove what the ancients already knew, showing the following physiological changes:

 - Increased alpha brain waves, a brain wave associated with relaxation

 P is for Protein & Phosphorus

-Protein: Another important nutrient one must monitor its consumption of, is Protein.
-Protein is a misunderstood nutrient when it comes to chronic renal failure, as in some situation one needs to reduce protein, and in others it needs to be increased.
+Protein: Another important nutrient one must monitor their consumption of, is Protein.
+Protein is a misunderstood nutrient when it comes to chronic renal failure, as in some situations one needs to reduce protein, and in others it needs to be increased.
 What to do?
 Well, first up you need to speak to your naturopath, nutritionist or doctor for the best requirements for your condition.
 They will be able to tell you exactly your protein needs based on your stage of chronic renal failure.

 For a complete breakdown of the levels of protein you need to be consuming for your stage of kidney disease please see my in-depth article: The Definitive Guide on Protein and Kidney Disease

 Phosphorus: The kidneys regulate the mineral phosphorus in the blood stream, and for that reason when one has chronic renal failure this ability can become impaired, causing phosphorus levels to rise.
 Phosphorus at “healthy” levels helps build strong teeth and bones (among many other benefits), but when levels become high, phosphorus can the opposite effect, by leaching out calcium from the teeth and bones.
-This “leeched” calcium also makes its way to the blood stream causing abnormal calcium deposits, and too much phosphorus can cause itchy skin, bone pain, heart issues, or even death.
+This “leached” calcium also makes its way to the blood stream causing abnormal calcium deposits, and too much phosphorus can cause itchy skin, bone pain, heart issues, or even death.